kwk2412/JavaSalesProject/src/javaSalesProject/readme.txt

 		username: Admin
 		password: password

-Admin Menu
+Admin Main Menu
-	- The only menu options that are working are the transition back to the main menu and the creation of a new admin account
+	- The only menu option that is working is the transition back to the main menu

+Admin Options Menu
+	- The creation of a new admin account can happen from within this menu

-Customer Menu
+Customer Main Menu
 	- The only menu option that is working is the transition back to the main menu